sparshsah/foggy-demo/demo/finance/orgchart.md

     "because you took up all the fifth guy's time with your own stuff".
   * Doing too much: Spend all your time chasing your own bright ideas.
     The firm is paying you to make the Analysts productive, not be the ideas-guy.
-    (And quite frankly, nobody gives a shit about your ideas, except maybe your MD who will take over any good ones.)
+    (And quite frankly, nobody gives a shit about your ideas, except maybe your MD who will steal any good ones.)

 ## Level 4: Managing Director
 * The role: Be an overall self-aggrandizing egomaniac and spiral deeper into a desperate frenzy